Safeguarding and Child Protection Policy

 Responsibilities and expectations

-that the safeguarding and child protection policy is made available to parents and carers.
+That the safeguarding and child protection policy is available to parents and carers.

-that all staff and volunteers are properly checked to make sure they are safe to work with the children who attend our setting.
+That all staff and volunteers are checked to make sure they are safe to work with the children who attend our setting.

-the Counter Terrorism and Security Act 2015 which places a duty on early years and childcare providers “to have due regard to the need to prevent people from being drawn into terrorism” (The Prevent Duty) is implemented, taking into account the Local Safeguarding Children’s Board ‘Prevent’ policies, protocols and procedures and ensuring the Fundamental British Values are implemented as stated in the EYFS.
+The Counter Terrorism and Security Act 2015 which places a duty on early years and childcare providers “to have due regard to the need to prevent people from being drawn into terrorism” (The Prevent Duty) is implemented, taking into account the Local authorities ‘Prevent’ policies, protocols and procedures and ensuring the Fundamental British Values are implemented as stated in the EYFS.

-a Safeguarding Designated Officer (SDO) is appointed who has lead responsibility for dealing with all safeguarding issues in our setting.
+A Designated Safeguarding Lead (DSL) is appointed who has lead responsibility for dealing with all safeguarding issues in our setting.
+(See key personnel)

-The responsibilities for the Safeguarding Designated Officer (SDO) are:-
+The responsibilities for the Designated Safeguarding Lead (DSL) are:-

-to ensure that all safeguarding issues raised in setting are effectively responded to, recorded and referred to the appropriate agency.
+to ensure that all safeguarding issues raised in the setting are effectively responded to, recorded, and referred to the appropriate agency.

-All adults, (including volunteers) new to our setting will be made aware of this policy and the procedures for child protection, the name and contact details of the Safeguarding Designated Person and have these explained, as part of their induction into the setting.
+to ensure all adults, (including volunteers) new to our setting will be made aware of this policy and the procedures for child protection, the name and contact details of the DSL and have these explained, as part of their induction into the setting.

-Be responsible for arranging the settings safeguarding training for all staff and volunteers who work with the children and young people.
-The SDO must ensure that the safeguarding training takes place at least every three years for all; which they can deliver in-house provided they are linked in to the support and quality assurance process offered by the Local Authority and the Local Safeguarding Children’s Board.
+To be responsible for arranging the settings safeguarding training for all staff and volunteers who work with the children and young people.
+The DSL must ensure that the safeguarding training takes place at least every three years for all with regular updates during this period, which they can deliver in-house provided they are linked into the support and quality assurance process offered by the Local Authority and the Devon Children and Families Partnership.

 Implementing the Fundamental British Vales.